International Game Developers Association

 The International Game Developers Association (IGDA) is a nonprofit professional association whose stated mission is to "support and empower game developers around the world in achieving fulfilling and sustainable careers."

-The IGDA is incorporated in the United States as a 501(c)(6) nonprofit organisation.
+The IGDA is incorporated in the United States as a 501(c)(6) nonprofit organization.
 It has over 12,000 members from all fields of game development.
 In recognition of the wide-ranging, multidisciplinary nature of interactive entertainment, everyone who participates in any way in the game development process is welcome to join the IGDA.

 History

-The beginnings of the IGDA emerged from several other organisations for computer game developers which were forming in the late 1980s and early 1990s:
+The beginnings of the IGDA emerged from several other organizations for computer game developers which were forming in the late 1980s and early 1990s: